Type of Ingredient: An anti-foaming agent, astringent, antimicrobial agent, and a solvent. Also known as ethanol or denatured alcohol.

-Main Benefits: It is used as a solvent in cleaners and as a fuel additive.
-Ethyl alcohol is used in the production of chemicals, pharmaceuticals, perfumes, and cosmetics.
+Main Uses and Benefits: It is used as a solvent in cleaners and as a fuel additive.
+Ethyl alcohol is also used in the production of chemicals, pharmaceuticals, perfumes, and cosmetics.
 As a skincare ingredient, ethyl alcohol is used to make face creams feel lighter, help other ingredients penetrate your skin, and as a preservative.

 In the United States, alcoholic beverages are heavily taxed.
 According to Cosmetics Info, to avoid paying beverage taxes on alcohol that is not meant to be consumed (i.e. for use in cosmetic and personal care products), the alcohol must be denatured per specific formulations given by the U.S. Government’s Alcohol and Tobacco Tax and Trade Bureau (TTB).
 The process adds a small amount of a denaturant to the alcohol to make it taste bad, thus creating alcohol that is not suitable for drinking but is otherwise similar for other purposes.

 Due to the diversity of industrial uses for denatured alcohol, hundreds of additives and denaturing methods have been used.
 Common denaturants in cosmetics and personal care products include denatonium benzoate, t-butyl alcohol, diethyl phthalate, and methyl alcohol.
 The process of denaturing alcohol does not chemically alter the ethanol molecule.

 Ethyl alcohol shows up on ingredient labels as Alcohol Denat., SD Alcohol 3-A, SD Alcohol 30, SD Alcohol 39, SD Alcohol 39-B, SD Alcohol 39-C, SD Alcohol 40, SD Alcohol 40-B, SD Alcohol 40-C or just plain alcohol.